 For The Noodles:

-- Cilantro - If you're not a fan of cilantro, you can leave it out.
-However I strongly recommend that you keep it in this recipe.
+- Fresh Cilantro - If you're not a fan of cilantro, you can leave it out.
+However, I strongly recommend that you keep it in this recipe.
 Cilantro is one of the key flavors in these noodles, and adds some extra greens to the mix.
 Feel free to chop it as finely as you want.
 I personally love cilantro, so I prefer the larger pieces.

-- Jalapeños - Add as many, or as little jalapeño as you like.
+- Jalapeños - Add as many, or as little jalapeño slices as you like.
 The level of spiciness in this recipe is totally up to your personal preference.

 For The Smoked Tofu: